giedriuzz/hangman_last_chance/README.md

-# Hangman_last_chance
+# Hangman last chance
-This is last work for the end of pyhton learning in CodeAcadmy
+This is last work for the end of programming language of python learning in CodeAcademy school.